NSB Fact Sheet (PDF)

 The mission of the Naval Studies Board (NSB), created in 1974 at the request of the Chief of Naval Operations (CNO), is to be a source of independent, long-range, scientific and technical planning advice for the naval forces.
 As mutually agreed upon between the CNO and the President of the National Academy of Sciences (NAS) and with the appropriate attention to the influence of the domestic economy, national objectives, social imperatives, and anticipated military requirements, the NSB will conduct and report upon surveys and studies in the field of scientific research and development applicable to the operation and function of the Navy.

 The Department of the Navy has been a major sponsor of studies since the establishment of the NAS in 1863.
-The NRC, at the request of the Department of the Navy, has maintained standing naval advisory committees, now represented by the NSB, continuously since 1946.
+The National Academies of Sciences, Engineering, and Medicine, at the request of the Department of the Navy, has maintained standing naval advisory committees, now represented by the NSB, continuously since 1946.
 The NSB, as it exists today, was formally established in 1974 and continues to draw its support from the Department of the Navy.
 During its 40-plus years of operation, the NSB has accepted tasks involving virtually all of the scientific and engineering disciplines supported by the Department of the Navy and has conducted studies addressing the design and operation of satellites; C4I systems; stealth technology; atmospheric and subsurface sensors; ship, submarine, and aircraft architecture; weapons development; pollution control; human factors; and education and training.
-In addition, it has maintained within the NRC a resident expertise in all naval matters involving science and technology.
+In addition, it has maintained within the National Academies a resident expertise in all naval matters involving science and technology.
 The membership of the Naval Studies Board includes senior scientists and engineers who not only provide oversight, but also participate in leadership positions within the Board's studies.
-Finally, the NSB operates under the auspices of the NRC’s Division on Engineering and Physical Sciences.
+Finally, the NSB operates under the auspices of the National Academies’ Division on Engineering and Physical Sciences.